-This Chicken Seasoning Blend is an all-in-one blend of herbs and spices that will add tons of flavor to your favorite poultry dishes.
-This recipe is a must for folks who rely on store-bought stuff for seasoning their chicken.
-It’s all-natural, more flavorful than the jarred stuff, and contains ingredients you already have at home.
+This homemade Chicken Seasoning Blend is a combination of herbs and spices that will add tons of delicious flavor to your favorite poultry dishes.
+This recipe is a must for folks who rely on store-bought chicken seasoning.
+It’s all-natural, more flavorful than the jarred stuff, and the good news is, it contains common ingredients you already have at home.

 What is Chicken Seasoning?

 Chicken seasoning is a blend of 12 herbs and spices- so, yes, one more than the Colonel- added to poultry to flavor it.
-This spice blend is not just for chicken, though.
-You can use it on other poultry, pork, and seafood, or even use it to season your veggies.
+This spice blend is not just a cure for bland chicken, though.
+You can use this seasoning mix on other poultry, as a pork rub, on seafood, or even use it to season your veggies.

 How Do I Make Chicken Seasoning?

-To make this recipe, you need kosher salt, cayenne pepper, paprika, ground coriander, ground mustard, Accent, or MSG (totally optional), granulated garlic and onion powders, rubbed sage, black pepper, dried thyme leaves, and ground cumin.
+To make the best chicken seasoning recipe, you need kosher salt, cayenne pepper, paprika, ground coriander, ground mustard, Accent, or MSG (totally optional), granulated garlic powder and onion powder, rubbed sage, black pepper, dried thyme leaves, and ground cumin.

 You will mix everything in a mixing bowl and transfer it to a glass jar or similar storage container with a tight-fitting lid.